nickoala/telepot/REFERENCE.md

 <a id="telepot-SpeakerBot"></a>
 ### `telepot.SpeakerBot`

 Subclass of `Bot`.
-Exposes a `Microphone` and lets you create `Listener`s who listen for messages from that microphone.
+Exposes a `Microphone` and lets you create `Listener`s who listen to that microphone.
 You don't have to deal with this class directly, if `DelegateBot` and `ChatHandler` satisfy your needs.

 **SpeakerBot(token)**